fancidev/qtinter/docs/quickstart.rst

    $ pip install qtinter

 The above command does *not* install any Qt bindings because it is assumed that you already have one.
-If not, you may install a Qt binding together with :mod:`qtinter` using the following command:
+If that's not the case, you may install a Qt binding together with :mod:`qtinter` using the following command:

 .. code-block:: console